Connic

 Custom Model Pricing

-Using a fine-tuned model?
-Self-hosting?
-Or just need different pricing than the defaults?
+Using a fine-tuned model, self-hosting, or just need different pricing than the defaults?
 Navigate to Settings > Observability and click Add Pricing.

 Model Pattern Examples